JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 ## Acknowledgments

-This proposal is based on joint work with Mae Milano and Andrew Myers, published in the PLDI 2022 paper "A Flexible Type System for Fearless Concurrency".
+This proposal is based on joint work with Mae Milano and Andrew Myers, published in the PLDI 2022 paper (A Flexible Type System for Fearless Concurrency)[https://www.cs.cornell.edu/andru/papers/gallifrey-types/].
 Doug Gregor and Kavon Farvardin assisted with the development of the `SendNonSendable` implementation and this proposal as well.